-The Consultancy of the Year award celebrates the critical contributions made by external experts to the success of HR in organisations.
-Here we take a look at the leading contenders this year, each of which has demonstrated an ability to help transform the culture, employee engagement and efficiency of its clients
+The Consultancy of the Year award 2017 went to Cubiks at the Personnel Today Awards on Tuesday.
+The category celebrates the critical contributions made by external experts to the success of HR in organisations.
+We look at Cubiks’ winning entry and those of our runners-up.

 In 2016 Chinara was awarded a contract by the Local Government Association to develop and manage a national programme for people wanting to return to social work.